thautwarm/MLStyle.jl/docs/syntax/pattern.md

 end # 9
 ```

-They may be not used very often but quite convenient for some specific domain.
+`Do` and `Many` may be not used very often but quite convenient for some specific domain.

 **P.S 1**: when assigning variables with `Do`, don't do `Do((x, y) = expr)`, use this: `Do(x = expr[1], y = expr[2])`.
 Our pattern compile needs to aware the scope change!